Updates (January 2026 to March 2026)

 "error-codes": []

 If the token is valid, a traceableSessionCookieString is returned in the API response.
-This string must be added in the response headers using the Set-Cookie header.
+This string must be added to the response headers using the Set-Cookie header.

 Sample Token Validation API Implementation: